Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Introduction

 \section{Introduction}

-Space weather refers to the dynamic physical conditions on the Sun, in the solar wind, and within the Earth's magnetosphere and ionosphere that can impact the performance and reliability of both space- and ground-based technological systems, as well as pose risks to human life and health.
-There is an urgent need to develop advanced physics-based magnetohydrodynamic (MHD) Sun-to-Earth model chains to understand the mechanisms of space weather and ultimately provide reliable space weather forecasts hours to days in advance \cite[e.g.][]{BAKER19987,Feng_2011Chinese,Feng_2013Chinese,Feng2020book,Koskinen2017}.
-However, MHD simulations of the solar–terrestrial system involve various physical phenomena spanning diverse spatiotemporal scales, posing significant challenges in achieving the high numerical stability and computational efficiency necessary for practical applications.
-We need to develop more efficient and reliable MHD solar-terrestrial models to improve space weather forecasting \cite[e.g.][and references therein]{Feng2020book,Owens2017}.

-Most Sun-to-Earth model chains couple multiple models, each dedicated to specific regions and physical problems, to construct a comprehensive solar-terrestrial space weather forecasting framework \cite[e.g.][]{Feng_2013Chinese,GOODRICH20041469,Hayashi_2021,ODSTRCIL20041311,Pomoell2018020,Poedts_2020,TOTH2012870}.
-Among these models, the coronal model is essential for initializing other components and accurately simulating solar disturbances such as coronal mass ejections (CMEs) \citep{Brchnelova_2022,Kuzma_2023,Perri_2023}.
-Moreover, physics-based MHD coronal models are typically the most complex and computationally intensive component of the Sun-to-Earth model chain \citep{WangSubmitted,W_SubmittedCOCONUT}.
-As a results, the overall efficiency and reliability of the model chain are significantly determined by the performance of the coronal model.
+In Sun-to-Earth model chains that couple multiple components to build solar–terrestrial space-weather forecasting frameworks \cite[e.g.][]{Feng_2013Chinese, GOODRICH20041469, Hayashi_2021, ODSTRCIL20041311, Pomoell2018020, Poedts_2020, TOTH2012870}, coronal models are critical for initialising the other components \citep{Brchnelova_2022, Kuzma_2023, Perri_2023}, and physics-based magnetohydrodynamic (MHD) coronal models are typically the most complex and computationally intensive component \citep{WangSubmitted, W_SubmittedCOCONUT}.
+Consequently, the overall efficiency and reliability of the entire Sun-to-Earth model chain are significantly affected by the performance of the coronal model.

-Generally speaking, MHD coronal models can be categorized into three types.
-Steady-state coronal models, constrained by time-invariant magnetograms, aim to reproduce a stable coronal structure.
-Time-dependent coronal models are time-accurate and capable of capturing dynamic phenomena such as CME evolution within an stable coronal background constrained by a static magnetogram.
-However, using static magnetogram contradicts the inherently dynamic nature of the corona, which involves processes such as differential rotation, magnetic flux emergence, and cancellation.
-This simplification often leads to discrepancies between simulation results and observations \citep{Cash_2015,Owens2017,Reville_2020}.
-Time-evolving coronal models are both time-accurate and driven by a series of time-evolving magnetograms, allowing for the simulation of a more realistic and continuously evolving corona, an essential capability for the next generation of solar wind and CME modelling \citep{Lionello_2023}.
-A more detailed description of these coronal models is available in \cite{W_SubmittedCOCONUT}.